junxit/us-congress-bills-115/metadata.md

 - 2017-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 224.
 - 2017-10-02 — Passed Senate without amendment by Voice Vote. (consideration: CR S6263; text: CR S6263)
 - 2017-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S6263; text: CR S6263)
+- 2017-10-03 — Message on Senate action sent to the House.
+- 2017-10-03 — Received in the House.
+- 2017-10-03 — Referred to the House Committee on Natural Resources.